TELEPHONE No. 312

 Scope of Instruction

-This Instruction describes the "Telephone No. 312" which has been introduced for use in auto. areas on shared service (separate metering) lines.
-Installation details for this telephone are contained in C 3140 and maintenance is dealt with in A 5201.
+This Instruction describes the "Telephone No. 312" which has been introduced for use in automatic areas on shared service (separate metering) lines.

 General